WHO WE ARE

 - We are frequently engaged to assist with cases that face an uphill battle.
 Whether it is to join a team of lawyers, to take over a case on appeal, to jump in shortly before trial, or to serve as local counsel, we are experienced in getting up to speed quickly and have the resources to do so.
 We have also taken the lead on already-pending litigation, often on short notice.

 - Our work extends beyond traditional courtrooms.
 Our attorneys represent clients before arbitration bodies like FINRA and in Title IX proceedings at universities.
 We also represent injured people in cases before the National Vaccine Injury Compensation Program (commonly known as the Vaccine Court).
+Click here for more information about the firm’s Vaccine Injury practice.

 - Our attorneys have successfully represented companies of all sizes in “bet the company” litigation, including complex ownership disputes, intellectual property issues, and claims posing a significant financial risk to the company’s survival.
 In these cases, our mission is to use every available resource to protect our clients’ successful businesses from attack.